EckerbergAndrew/Boto3SchoolProject/README.md

 # Boto3SchoolProject
-A project I did for 3rd year Automated Cloud services class at WIT part 1 sets up a variable for the keypair, then makes an EC2 instance in the AWS cloud There's a wait_until_running set up with a sleep command for 30 seconds to allow it to fully set up before setting its ip address to a variable for later use
+A project I did for 3rd year Automated Cloud services class at WIT.

+part 1 sets up a variable for the keypair, then makes an EC2 instance in the AWS cloud.
+There's a wait_until_running set up with a sleep command for 30 seconds to allow it to fully set up before setting its ip address to a variable for later use